News & Blogs

 Q: How long does a sprained ankle take to heal?

 A: Healing time for sprained ankles varies.
-Mild sprains may recover in 1 to 3 weeks, while moderate sprains may take three to four weeks.
-Severe sprains may take three to six months.
+Mild sprains may recover in 1 to 3 weeks, while moderate sprains may take 3 to 4 weeks.
+Severe sprains may take 3 to 6 months.

 Q: How can I speed up my sprained ankle recovery?